Antse/antse.github.io/pages/tailscale_acl.md

 ## Setup ACL's
 ### Initial scope

-Let's start with 2 teams:
+Let's start with 3 teams:
 - Developers folks
+- Data Analysis guys
 - Platform guys

 The Platform guys need to have access all part of the infrastructure.
+The Developers folks need only to check the web application.
-The Developers folks need only to read some data on staging Databases.
+The Data Analysis folks need only to read some data on staging Databases.

 Let's assume that Staging Databases are located on a dedicated subnet:
 `10.0.42.0/24`